youngjay/next/README.md

 ### `resolve`

-use resolve(arg1, arg2...argN, errHandler) to start task with args
+use resolve(arg1, arg2...argN, callback) to start task with args

 ```javascript
 next(function(a, callback) {